ivaylo9512/extension-market-remastered/README.md

 [![codecov](https://codecov.io/gh/Smytt/Tick42-ExtensionRepository/branch/master/graph/badge.svg)](https://codecov.io/gh/Smytt/Tick42-ExtensionRepository)
 [![Build Status](https://travis-ci.org/Smytt/Tick42-ExtensionRepository.svg?branch=master)](https://travis-ci.org/Smytt/Tick42-ExtensionRepository)

 Tick42-ExtensionRepository a.k.a Ext42 is a web platform which provides extension developers with the ability to share their work along with a github repository link.
-Every user can receive ratings for his extensions and also keep count on how many times they were downloaded.
+Every userModel can receive ratings for his extensions and also keep count on how many times they were downloaded.
 The app provides 3 different levels of accessability:

 ## Guest

-A Guest user can browse through the extensions, search and download them.
+A Guest userModel can browse through the extensions, search and download them.

-## Registered user
+## Registered userModel

-A registered user can do everything the guest can, plus the following:
+A registered userModel can do everything the guest can, plus the following:
 * upload, edit and delete their own extensions - including image and file upload and linking to a github repository
 * rate others' extensions and receive ratings for own extensions
 * update own password

 ## Administrator

-An administrator can do everything a registered user can, plus the following:
+An administrator can do everything a registered userModel can, plus the following:
-* enable / diasble user profiles along with all their extensions
+* enable / diasble userModel profiles along with all their extensions
 * enable / disable extensions
 * feature / unefature extensions
 * force github data refresh - fetch latest data for last commit date, pull requests and open issues